ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 Engineers need to know:

-* Domain or IP address of the server.
+* Domain or IP address of the server
-* A short description of the issue.
+* A short description of the issue
 * Any error messages produced when encountering the issue
 * When did the issue start?
 Has this happened before?